MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - A Power BI Pro or [Premium Per User (PPU) license](end-user-license.md) or
 - Access to a workspace backed by a [Power BI Premium capacity](../enterprise/service-premium-what-is.md).

 Your Power BI admin also needs to enable subscriptions in your tenant.
-If you’re an admin, see [Enable subscriptions in the Power BI admin portal](../admin/service-admin-portal-export-sharing.md#create-email-subscriptions).To export or subscribe to paginated reports, [several tenant switches must be enabled](#subscribe-to-paginated-reports).
+If you’re an admin, see [Enable subscriptions in the Power BI admin portal](../admin/service-admin-portal-export-sharing.md#create-email-subscriptions).
+To export or subscribe to paginated reports, [several tenant switches must be enabled](#subscribe-to-paginated-reports).

 ## Subscribe to a report or dashboard